 The music isn’t exactly award-winning or all that original, but it does remind me of retro gaming with its simplicity and with how the tracks are so easy to listen to for extended periods of time.

 As for the yuri, the game doesn’t shy away at all.
 Nekohime outright confirms that she is a lesbian in one of the routes (there’s three routes, by the way.
 One for Clover, one for Suki, and one for the OT3), the girls get flustered over seeing each other’s bare bodies, and the game stays clear from the tried and tired “oh but we’re both girls” talk.
 I personally would have enjoyed seeing more oral stimulation, but we already received plenty of erotic scenes as is.

 A short, sweet, simple, smutty story.
 You’ll probably play through this one game once and be done with it, but it was a fun ride nonetheless.
-It’s a porn-with-plot visual novel with a decently strong plot, so the typical audience for such games will be pleased to play through Sakura Gamers for the attractive anime girls as usual.
-I’m of the belief that the surprising depth of the story can bring in viewers who are put off the excessive porn that’s to be expected in a Winged Gamers release, but that depends on the player’s tolerance.
+It’s a porn-with-plot visual novel with a decently strong story, so the typical audience for such games will be pleased to play through Sakura Gamers for an extra bonus in addition to usual bonus of attractive anime girls.
+I’m of the belief that the surprising depth of the story can bring in viewers who are put off the excessive porn that’s to be expected in a Winged Cloud release, but that depends on the player’s tolerance.